SDRausty/au/index.md

 [`au`](https://github.com/sdrausty/au/blob/master/au) +enter/return at the command prompt 💪 in [Termux 🙂 ](https://termux.com/) will update and backup your [Termux](https://termux.com/) installation in three keystrokes!
 You can use [`au`](https://github.com/sdrausty/au/blob/master/au) 📲 to backup you installation files in [Termux,](https://termux.com/) i.e. `*.deb` files available for reinstallation, if the need should arise.

-Should you find your [Termux](https://termux.com/) operating system unstable for any reason after updating, you can use `dpkg --purge pkg_name`, and then `dpkg --install pkg_name` from `/sdcard/debs` to downgrade packages to a previous version of a package in the hope of regaining system stability in [Termux.](https://termux.com/)
+Should you find your [Termux](https://termux.com/) operating system unstable for any reason after updating, you can use `dpkg --purge pkg_name`, and then `dpkg --install pkg_name` from `/sdcard/debs` to downgrade packages to a previous version of a package in the hope of regaining package stability in [Termux.](https://termux.com/)

 You should use [`au`](https://github.com/sdrausty/au/blob/master/au) from your `$PATH`.
 To see your `$PATH`, type `$PATH` +enter/return.
 Then use `mv au destination_directory` to move [`au`](https://github.com/sdrausty/au/blob/master/au) to your `$PATH`. [`au`](https://github.com/sdrausty/au/blob/master/au) will update and backup your [Termux](https://termux.com/) in three keystrokes!